00 (33) 450 530 088 / Contact-us

 For people who regularly exercise/take part in sports and who have a previous ski touring experience.

-GUIDING POLICY 4 to 5 people.
+4 to 5 people maximum per guide.
 The Compagnie des Guides de Chamonix's guiding policy is one of the strictest in the mountain guiding business.
 It guarantees the most balanced groups as possible as well as high-quality personalised advice.

 PREPARING FOR THE TRIP